+- A. Italy courses that critically analyze Venetian and Italian life, culture, art and history.

+- 1. History of Venice

+- 2. Italian Contemporary History in Films

+- 3. Art and Architecture in Renaissance Venice

+- 4. Italian for Foreigners

-- A. Italy courses that critically analyze Venetian and Italian life, culture, art and history. - 1.
-History of Venice - 2.
-Italian Contemporary History in Films - 3.
-Art and Architecture in Renaissance Venice - B. Cultures of the World courses that examine the cultures of the world; courses that make the most of the intercultural classroom. - 4.
-Intercultural Communication - 5.
-Gender Studies - 6.
-Comparing East and West - C. Global Challenges courses that address current, global issues, preferably from an interdisciplinary perspective. - 7.
-Identity, Heritage and Globalization - 8.
-Globalization, Ethics, Welfare and Human Rights - 9.
-Global Governance for Peace and Security, Cooperation and Development
+- B. Cultures of the World courses that examine the cultures of the world; courses that make the most of the intercultural classroom.

+- 5. Intercultural Communication

+- 6. Gender Studies

+- 7. Comparing East and West

+- C. Global Challenges courses that address current, global issues, preferably from an interdisciplinary perspective.

+- 8. Identity, Heritage and Globalization

+- 9. Globalization, Ethics, Welfare and Human Rights

+- 10. Global Governance for Peace and Security, Cooperation and Development